xn32/json5k/README.md

 Bug reports and other feedback are highly welcome, for example via the [issue tracker](https://github.com/xn32/json5k/issues) on GitHub.

+## API documentation

+The latest HTML version of the API documentation can be found [here](https://xn32.github.io/json5k/api).

 ## Setup instructions

 This repository contains a Gradle setup that compiles the library into a JAR file.
 Use this file according to your needs.